 "Glucose is available in all organs of the body, it is the ideal substance.

-Later we can also use other enzymes to make autonomous microbots feed on the substances around them.
+Later we can also use other enzymes to ensure that autonomous microbots feed on the substances around them.
 An example?
-Small automatic droids to monitor the water of a lake, fed by the substances present in the same lake ".
+Small automatic droids to monitor the water of a lake, powered by the substances present in the same lake ".

 A world of "natural" machines that exploit the dynamics of biology to move.
 Real biorobots.